 disabilities, and has presented across North America.
 He has won awards for his work and has published numerous articles in

 international books and journals.

-Individual, couple and familily therapy for those affected by autism and Asperger Syndrome
+Individual, couple and family therapy for those affected by autism and Asperger Syndrome

-behaviour therapy approach; preparing students with Asperger Syndrome for the transition into high school, or university and
+acceptance and commitment approach; preparing students with Asperger Syndrome for the transition into high school, or university

 effective family advocacy; giving presentations

 Master of Social Work, Wilfrid Laurier University, Faculty of Social Work

 Bachelor of Arts, Huron College, University of Western Ontario